codydaig/scratchpad/Cassandra/CQL.md

 #### Creating a Keyspace
 ```
-CREATE KEYSPACE example;
+CREATE KEYSPACE example WITH REPLICATION = { 'class' : 'SimpleStrategy', 'replication_factor' : 1 };
 ```
+You must define the replication strategy and factor.
+For single node clusters, the above will work just fine.

 #### Create a Keyspace (only if it doesn't already exist)
 ```
-CREATE KEYSPACE IF NOT EXISTS example;
+CREATE KEYSPACE IF NOT EXISTS example WITH REPLICATION = { 'class' : 'SimpleStrategy', 'replication_factor' : 1 };
 ```

 #### Using a KeySpace